Galaxy Tab S7+ First Impressions: 3 days with Samsung's flagship Android tablet

 In our few days with it, we tried both productivity and entertainment tasks.
 This piece was written on the Galaxy Tab S7+ in standard Android as well as DeX mode with the optional Book Cover accessory, a magnetic backplate that features a kickstand and combination keyboard and trackpad cover.
 The keys are most certainly plastic, but they provide a decent amount of travel.
 We do prefer the Magic Keyboard for iPad Pro and the Type Cover on the Surface Go2 (even if we frequently bottomed out on this one).
 Samsung does include a full row of function keys here, though.

 The trackpad leaves us wanting more, as it was spotty with picking up movement and requires a forceful click to make an action occur.
-Gestures like a three-finger swipe-up for multitasking made the experience a bit more seamless and laptop-like.
+Gestures like a three-finger swipe-up for multitasking made the experience a bit more seamless and laptoplike.

 We used apps like Outlook, Google Docs, Microsoft Word, Slack, Twitter, Trello and Google Chrome to accomplish our work.
 DeX is supposed to load as soon as you attach the keyboard, but we didn’t experience that at first.
 Instead, we had to launch it via Quick Settings at the top, and it took a few minutes to load on the first try.
 Since then, that timing has decreased.
 We still need more time to play with it, but Samsung’s DeX is promising.
-Essentially it’s a user interface overlay that makes this feel more like a traditional computer.
+Essentially, it’s a user interface overlay that makes this feel more like a traditional computer.
 You have a bottom bar and even a row of apps on the desktop.
 Apps will appear as different windows that you can resize or present in a split view.
 It’s by no means a full computer replacement, but it did help us get in a better mindset for productivity.